-Matters Requiring Special Attention in 2020-21
+Matters Requiring Special Attention in 2021-22

-- 6 During 2020-21, the Laboratory will continue to provide: - professional advisory and analytical services to support the enforcement of various food safety ordinances and regulations, including the updated standards for metallic contamination in food which have come into effect by phases starting from 1 November 2019.
+- 6 During 2021-22, the Laboratory will continue to provide: - professional advisory and analytical services to support the enforcement of various food safety ordinances and regulations, including the updated standards for metallic contamination in food which have been fully implemented as from 1 November 2020.
 The services will cover analysis on different food samples on both routine and ad hoc bases; - analytical and advisory support to the Department of Health for the formulation and development of Hong Kong Chinese Materia Medica Standards for Chinese herbal medicines commonly used in Hong Kong; and - professional advisory and analytical services to support the enforcement of the various orders and regulations under the Trade Descriptions Ordinance (Cap.
 362).
 The services will cover analysis and authenticity tests on consumer goods, in particular those related to valuable goods such as jewellery, seafood products and Chinese medicinal products where their authenticity is of public concern.